OST to Exchange migration

 - Click ‘Browse for OST file'.

-- Select the offline OST file from your computer drive, then click the ‘Next’ button to continue.
-You can also share the OST file on a network with read and write permissions enabled.
+- Select the offline OST file from your computer.
+You can also access an OST file from a shared network location—just make sure it has read and write permissions enabled.

 Step 3: Preview and select the mailbox